 MTH 520 Mathematics for Adolescent Teachers (A).
 Prerequisite: MTH 432.
 Analyzes the adolescence mathematics curriculum (grades 5-12) from an advanced prospective.
 Topics include algebra, geometry, data analysis, statistics, trigonometry, discrete mathematics, calculus.
 Students will examine their own understanding of these topics as well as examine the theoretical underpinning of each.
 3 Cr.
 3 Cr.

 MTH 521 Number Theory (A).
 Prerequisites: MTH 202 and MTH 281.
 Topics include but are not limited to: mathematical induction, divisibility, primes, arithmetic functions, congruencies, modular arithmetic, Diophantine problems and the distribution of primes.
 3 Cr.
 3 Cr.

 MTH 522 Introduction to Coding Theory (A).
-Prerequisite: MTH324 or MTH 281 and Instructor's Permission: Provides an introduction to error-correcting codes emphasizing the theory behind code constructions as well as explicit computation with specific codes.
+Prerequisites: MTH 324: Provides an introduction to error-correcting codes emphasizing the theory behind code constructions as well as explicit computation with specific codes.
 Covers linear codes, encoding and decoding, bounds on codes, finite fields and codes designed using finite fields.
 3 Cr.